What is a bone marrow test?

 A doctor or specialist nurse removes a sample of bone marrow cells or an area of bone marrow in one piece.
 This is usually from your hip.
 A specialist doctor can then look at the cells or tissue under a microscope.

 You usually have the test in the outpatient department of the hospital.
 But you may have this on the ward if you are staying overnight in hospital (inpatient).

-Why you might have a bone marrow test
+Why might you have a bone marrow test?

 Bone marrow tests are usually done for cancers that are most likely to affect the bone marrow, such as: